FeudalDiana/Portfolio/index.md

     <em>Jun 2021 - Dec 2021</em>
 </div>

-Medieval Roleplay game featuring fighting and resource management mechanics.
-Led the development team during the time and responsible for overlooking the direction of the game and implementing new mechanics.
+A medieval roleplay game centered around combat and resource management.
+During my time on the project, I led the development team, overseeing the game's direction and introducing new features.

 **Notable contributions include:**
 - Horse riding system for map traversal